Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 1. [Font Awesome:](https://fontawesome.com/)
      - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [JavaScript:](https://en.wikipedia.org/wiki/JavaScript)
-     - JavaScript was used on this website heavily for a functioning calendar on the appointment.html page.
+     - JavaScript was used on this website for a functioning calendar with the option to select a date.
+     - JavaScript was used with Email.js for the fully functional Contact Us form.
-     - It was also used to greet members on the members.html page depending on the time of the day (Good morning, Good afternoon etc..)
+     - JavaScript was used to greet members on the members.html page.
+Depending on the time of the day the message would greet with morning, afternoon and evening.
+     - JavaScript was used on the members.html page when a user clicks a button on each image a paragraph will collapse under the image with information on each service.
+     - JavaScript was used with Google Maps to display on the contact.html page.
 1.  [jQuery:](https://jquery.com/)
      - For the components of Bootstrap to work it requires jQuery and Popper.js through JS.
 1. [Git](https://git-scm.com/)